IPL-UV/HDMR4FS/README.md

-# HDMR4FS - HDMR method for feature selection

-# A Scalable Unsupervised Feature Selection  with Orthogonal Graph Representation  for Hyperspectral Images
+# HDMR4FS - A Scalable Unsupervised Feature Selection  with Orthogonal Graph Representation  for Hyperspectral Images

 # Abstract